opencs/mantisplugin-otrs-integration/README.md

 #### Using the existing WSDL file

 If you want to use the existing WSDL file, set the namespace to "http://www.otrs.org/TicketConnector/" during the creation of the service.

-Edit the file otrsconnect.wsdl and change the soap:address location to the actual OTRS Webservice URL.
+Inside the directory &lt;plugin directory&gt;/otrsconnect, copy the file otrsconnect.wsdl.template to otrsconnect.wsdl.
+Now, edit the file otrsconnect.wsdl and change the soap:address location to the actual OTRS Webservice URL.

 ## License